roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 npm install pg --save
 ```

-Next follow the [documentation](https://node-postgres.com/) to get it set up in index.js.
+Next, follow the [documentation](https://node-postgres.com/) to get it set up in index.js.
 Unless you are comfortable with async and await, I recommend you use the callback version.
 We'll replace the specific query in a moment.

-**Important Note**
+**Important Note:**
 You are about to be instructed to put a password into application code in plain text.
 In the real world, you should never do that, and especially never checkin such code to Git.
 Also, be sure not to use any real passwords here, simple passwords like 'test' are fine for this lab.
 Go back to the console and change the password for your user if necessary.

 Be sure to pass a configuration object when creating the client like this: